 U-barrel - A 55 gallon drum used for the collection of urine in places that lack plumbing.
 U-Barrels are painted bright yellow.
 Used as the basis of a toilet of various degrees of primitiveness.
 Most countries remove all their waste from Antarctica these days so as not to degrade the environment.
 As 55 gallon barrels are used to bring in all kinds of fuels, they are an ideal way of taking all the waste out again and find use for all manner of purposes as well as for the traditional one of cutting them in half and making a barbecue.
 Am.

 Ungone - When leaving Antarctica, the day prior to departure is spent saying heart felt last farewells and promises to stay in touch or send marvelous unattainables back by post.
-Not uncommonly the flight out is delayed and the departee returns back to base where they see those people they said their solemn goodbyes to once again.
+Not uncommonly the flight out is delayed and the departee returns back to base where they see those people they said their solemn goodbyes to once again, far sooner than expected.
 Such people are referred to as the "ungone" Am - McMurdo

-Us - See THEM's the other half.
+Us - See Them the other half.
 Br

 Weather Guesser - A meteorologist.
 Am